bullestock/woodmads/grbl-hal.md

 NOTE: A hard reset of the controller is required after changing this setting.

-$484: Unlock required after E-Stop as boolean

-If set unlock (by sending $X) is required after resetting a cleared E-Stop condition.

 $486: Lock coordinate systems as bitfield:
     0 - G59.1 (1)
     1 - G59.2 (2)